karthikv/tradeship/README.md

 system](http://eslint.org/docs/user-guide/configuring) to avoid introducing another configuration file and format.

-In eslint, you specify the enviornments you want in your configuration file, generally at the root of your project directory. tradeship searches for an eslint configuration file (either `.eslintrc.js`, `.eslintrc.yaml`, `.eslintrc.yml`, `.eslintrc.json`, `.eslintrc`, or an `eslintConfig` object in
+In eslint, you specify the environments you want in your configuration file, generally at the root of your project directory. tradeship searches for an eslint configuration file (either `.eslintrc.js`, `.eslintrc.yaml`, `.eslintrc.yml`, `.eslintrc.json`, `.eslintrc`, or an `eslintConfig` object in